-Hand-stitching: how to do slipstitch, hemstitch and running stitch
+Hand-sewing: how to do slipstitch, hemstitch and running stitch

-Three useful stitches to master
+Three useful hand-sewing stitches to master

 This is a selection of the stitches most often used in sewing and in this book.
 It is important to make the stitches an even size and to keep an even tension.

 Work stitches with a thread that matches the fabric.
-However, you can use a contrasting colour to make temporary stitches easier to see when its time to remove them.
+However, you can use a contrasting colour to make temporary stitches easier to see when it’s time to remove them.